Mohamed Ait El Hadj: International career

 In December 2022, Mohamed Ait El Hadj was called up by Madjid Bougherra for the first time to the Algeria A' National Team for a week-long training camp in Algiers.
 On January 2, 2023, Ait El Hadj was selected for the 28-man squad to participate in the 2022 African Nations Championship.
+Where he played one match in the semi-finals and reached the final, where they lost the title against Senegal.